giro3d-org/Giro3D/apidoc/README.md

 Here is a brief overview of the main concepts behind Giro3D.

+## About this documentation

+This documentation is licensed under the [Creative Commons BY SA](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Instance

 The [`Instance`](./classes/core.Instance.html) is the entry point of a Giro3D context.
 It contains [**entities**](./modules/entities.html) that represent dynamically updated objects and make the most of a Giro3D scene.
 Each instance is hosted by a DOM element (a `<div>`) that will contain the `<canvas>` used to render the scene.